vengaer/amdgpu-fand/README.md

 ##### Fan Curves

-the fan curves can be customized via discrete points set in `/etc/amdgpu-fanctl.conf`.
+The fan curves can be customized via discrete points set in `/etc/amdgpu-fand.conf`.
 The values are interpolated with respect tot he temperature of the card.
 Temperatures and speeds are given in a matrix whose first column contains the temperature and the second the desired speed percentage.
 The columns are separated by 2 colons (::).
 The max number of rows is 16.

 In addition to specifying sample pointer, the interpolation used can also be chosen.
 The options are linear and cosine.
 Additionally, aggressive throttling may be set.
 If the latter it enabled, the fan speed will be set to the lowest speed in the matrix as soon as the temperature falls below the second lowest.